BgeeDB/bgee_web/src/markdown/support/expression-graph/Tutorial_expression_graph.md

 ### Export options

 - Download graph as SVG or PNG file
-- Downloas underlying data in tabular format as TSV file
+- Download underlying data in tabular format as TSV file

 Note the download buttons below the graph: